 By 1746, British plantation owners in Guyana increased, which caused a shift in the colonial powers in the area.
 The Napoleonic Wars and the subsequent political turmoil in Europe led to a shift in the control of colonies.
 Control over Guyana shifted between the Netherlands, Britain, and France.
 Finally, in 1831, Guyana became a British colony and would remain so until 1966.
 Some of the important historical events that shaped Guyana during this period included border conflict with Venezuela, labor problems, Britain’s abolishment of slavery, Chinese labor migration, the East Indian labor introduction, etc.

 On May 26, 1966, a group of political parties led by the P.N.C. formed a coalition government.
 Forbes Burnham led this new coalition and took the colony to independence.
 On February 23, 1970, Guyana declared itself a cooperative republic and removed the British monarchy completely from power.
+The government began to address concerns of the economy brought about by colonial rule.
+The main economic activities of the country are agriculture and mining, and the new government took over the independent companies that were in the industries.

 Guyana Republic Day timeline